 - The Benchmarks Report: This Premium report includes NPS data from over 10k consumers across a wide array of industries.
 It can deliver powerful contextualization to your NPS score compared against industry leaders.

-- The Metrics Tab: Provides important details regarding your survey's engagement, effectiveness, and performance.
+- The Metrics Tab: Provides important details regarding your Template's engagement, effectiveness, and performance.
 Examples include response and bounce rates for the Email platform or total impressions for a Web survey.

-- The People Tab: Stores the data for everyone you've surveyed, no matter which platform or scheduling method you utilize.
+- The People Tab: Stores the data for everyone you've surveyed from this Template, no matter which platform or scheduling method you utilize.
 It presents a historical record: "Here’s who you surveyed, here is when they were surveyed, and—with a click—here's their feedback."

-- The Response History/Details page: Also called the Response Details page, it reveals every interaction a respondent has had (or is scheduled to have) with a Delighted survey project—all the sends, all the responses, even future sends.
+- The Response History/Details page: Also called the Response Details page, it reveals every interaction a respondent has had (or is scheduled to have) with a Delighted Template—all the sends, all the responses, even future sends.

 Exploring other ways to share and report results

 - Alerts: Automatically send emails notifying your team when responses are submitted that meet your defined criteria.
-The receiving team member's email address does not need to be linked to a Delighted user account.
+The receiving team member's email address does not need to be a Delighted user.

-- Email digests: Sent to each Delighted user on a recurring basis highlighting the current CX metric score along with its bar chart and a selection of curated comments.
+- Email digests: Sent to each Templates user on a recurring basis highlighting the current core metric score along with its bar chart and a selection of curated comments.

-- Exporting in a CSV spreadsheet format for analysis: Can export all survey responses, sent surveys, or scheduled surveys for each project, as well as more specific data sets for Trends, Reports, or People page data.
+- Exporting in a CSV spreadsheet format for analysis: Can export all of your Template responses, sent surveys, or scheduled surveys for each project, as well as more specific data sets for Trends, Reports, or People page data.

-- Permalink Page: Contains all the details tied to a specific survey response.
+- Permalink Page: Contains all the details tied to a specific Template response.
 This includes score selection, comment, properties, Additional Question responses, tags, and any notes added to the response.

 - Tags: Categorize and filter feedback after responses have been received.
 Tags can be used to label similar comments, surface known qualities about a customer, identify follow-up opportunities, and to focus Trends.